This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 You Pay Corporation Tax Instead

 Conversely, rental profits on properties held in a limited company are not taxed according to personal Income Tax rates.
-Instead, they’re charged Corporation Tax which currently stands at 25% (2023/24).
+Instead, they’re charged Corporation Tax, the main rate of which currently stands at 25% (2024/25).

 You Can Deduct Certain Expenses When You Own a Buy-to-Let Through a Limited Company